gerp-project/gerp-template/README.md

 This repo is a template, and you can duplicate it to get a quick and easy setup.

-Hit the `Use this template` at the top.
+[Click Here](https://github.com/gerp-project/gerp-template/generate) to use this repo template, or hit the `Use This Template` button at the top.

 ## Configuration :wrench: